dbarzin/pandora-box/INSTALL.md

     ; Curses mode (full text)
     CURSES = False

-    ; Set USB_AUTO_MOUNT to true is if the OS mount automaticaly mount USB keys USB_AUTO_MOUNT = False
+    ; Set USB_AUTO_MOUNT to true is if the OS automaticaly mount USB keys USB_AUTO_MOUNT = False

     ; Set PANDORA_ROOT_URL to the URL of the Pandora server